-These guidelines help ensure that dress-down days are enjoyable and align with our school's standards.
+Occasionally, the Leadership Team will approve earned dress down days for homerooms, grade levels, houses, or schools.
 Expectations will be posted for students prior to any dress down day.
-Students who do not follow these guidelines may be asked to change into appropriate attire or could lose dress-down privileges in the future.
+If a student arrives at school in a dress down outfit that does not meet these guidelines, they will be asked to change into clothing that conforms to the dress code.
 Students are encouraged to bring clothing that conforms to the dress code with them if they have any questions so as to not lose learning time.